pyeventsourcing/esdbclient/README.md

 Although not all aspects of the EventStoreDB gRPC API are implemented, many of the most useful features are presented in an easy-to-use interface.

-These clients have been tested to work with EventStoreDB LTS versions 21.10, 22.10, 23.10, and version 24.2, without and without SSL/TLS, with single-server and cluster modes, and with Python versions 3.7, 3.8, 3.9, 3.10, 3.11 and 3.12.
+These clients have been tested to work with EventStoreDB LTS versions 22.10 and 23.10, and release candidates 24.2 and 24.6, without and without SSL/TLS, with both single-server and cluster modes, and with Python versions 3.7, 3.8, 3.9, 3.10, 3.11 and 3.12.

 The test suite has 100% line and branch coverage.
 The code has typing annotations